 The temporary exhibitions are divided between the fourth floor and the Turbine Hall, the buildings’ main hall, which once housed the electricity generators of the old power station.

-Even if you’re not a fan of modern art, the Tate Modern is located in a curious and large building, which is easy to visit, well situated, and the entrance is free.
-It is one of London’s top attractions.
+Even if you’re not a fan of modern art, the Tate Modern is located in a large and unusual building, which is easy to visit, well situated, and entrance is free.
+It remains one of London’s top attractions.

 Sunday – Thursday: 10 am – 6 pm